lsivazhou/BilingualSI/data/README.md

-place holder for data description
+This folder includes raw data and cleaned data.